qvantel/orcd-frontend/README.md

 [![Build Status](https://travis-ci.com/flygare/QvantelFrontend.svg?token=LSeHcrYCJtK5fMzkMp9s&branch=master)](https://travis-ci.com/flygare/QvantelFrontend)

 # Qvantel Frontend
-This repository contains Grafana plugins, the included plugins are the GeoMap panel plugin and the Heatmap plugin.
+This repository contains Grafana plugins, the included plugins are the GeoMap panel plugin, the Heatmap plugin and the Cassandra Health plugin.
 Here, we'll also go through how to install the plugins into Grafana, and how to set them up so they work properly.
 Both plugins support retrieving data from a Graphite data source.
 The plugin may work with other data sources, but we this has not been tested.

 ## GeoMap panel plugin
 The GeoMap panel plugin visualizes roaming calls for each country.
 Each country will receive a color based on their frequency of roaming calls and the color is determined by a color gradient.
 If a country has less frequency, its color will be picked on the left hand side of the gradient.
 Documentation for this plugin can be found [here](geomap_panel#geomap-panel-plugin-for-grafana).